 When it came to deciding on a base vehicle for our self-build conversion we did A LOT of research.
 Taking the plunge and spending a big chunk of our savings on the vehicle that would one day be our dream home was a huge step for us so we’ve put together this guide based on what we found for anyone thinking about buying a van and not knowing where to start!

-Well it kind of is…before looking at any vans we needed to find out the weight limit on our drivers licenses and then decide on a vehicle that was lite enough to give us plenty of room for extra weight as we built our conversion.
+Before looking at any vans we needed to find out the weight limit on our drivers licenses and then decide on a vehicle that was light enough to give us plenty of room for extra weight as we built our conversion.
 We can drive up to 3.5 tonnes, including the both of us (find out more here).
 This instantly narrowed down our search.

-If you’re also limited by this weight restriction then you could look at the Mercedes Sprinter XLWB (or VW Crafter – it’s the same!) – this van gives you a huge interior space to work with.
+If you’re also limited by this weight restriction then you could look at the Mercedes Sprinter XLWB (or VW Crafter – made up of the same base components) – this van gives you a huge interior space to work with.

 We’ve found the Fiat Ducato to be just the right size for us, it’s big enough for a comfortable full-size double bed, a kitchen with oven and sink, a bathroom with shower and toilet and plenty of storage space.